rrrnld/earth-observation-for-journalism/README.md

 ## Obtaining and Running the Code

+The notebooks are published for reading at https://arne.schlueter.is/working-on/remote-sensing-for-journalism.
 The source code lives at https://github.com/heyarne/remote-sensing-for-journalism.

 A `Dockerfile` is present at the root of the repository to help with reproducing the computing environment.